nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_problems_and_issues.md

 ## Coded Resources ##

-- The ITK FHIR Outpatient Letter does not currently support a coded problems and issues.
+The ITK FHIR Outpatient Letter does not currently support coded coded problems and issues information.